Sahstiva/strapi-dify-translations/README.md

 | **Components** | Preserved from existing target locale entry, or copied from source |
 | **Dynamic zones** | Preserved from existing target locale entry, or copied from source |

-This ensures that translated content is complete and consistent with the source, while avoiding errors from missing related documents.

 ## How It Works

 1. **User Action**: User opens a collection type entry in Content Manager and clicks "Translate with Dify"
 2. **Language Selection**: A dialog appears with checkboxes for all available target languages (all selected by default)
-3. **Field Detection**: Plugin automatically detects all configured translatable fields from the source locale
-4. **Send to Dify**: Plugin sends the source content with selected target locales to the configured Dify endpoint via SSE streaming
+3. **Send to Dify**: Plugin sends the source content to Dify via SSE streaming
+4. **Progress Updates**: Toast notifications show the progress of the Dify workflow in real-time
-5. **Dify Processing**: Your Dify workflow processes the translation and calls the callback URL for each locale
+5. **Dify Processing**: Your Dify workflow translates the content and calls the callback URL for each locale
-6. **Smart Merging**: Plugin receives the callback and:
+6. **Smart Merging**: Plugin receives callbacks and merges translated fields with existing content
-   - Applies translated fields from Dify
-   - Copies untranslated fields from source locale
-   - Handles relations (copies non-localized relations, checks existence for localized relations)
-   - Preserves components and dynamic zones
+7. **Auto-refresh**: Page automatically refreshes when complete so you can see the translated content
-7. **Store Translation**: Translation is saved as a draft using Strapi's Document Service API
+8. **Store Translation**: Translations are saved as drafts using Strapi's Document Service API

 ## Requirements